-In psychotherapy, PTSD Theon would be able to distinctly tell you where the wheels fell off the bus; whereas CPTSD Tyrion on the other hand would have a hard time picking one particular event in a lifetime of papercuts and jumbled emotions.
+In psychotherapy, PTSD Theon would be able to distinctly tell you where the wheels fell off the bus; whereas CPTSD Tyrion, on the other hand, would have a hard time picking one particular event in a lifetime of deeply personal papercuts and jumbled emotions.

 The Lannister Family Therapist Work is Cut Out